-An important consideration in the field of leukemia stem cells (LSCs) is to define culture condition that best mimic the in vivo microenvironment.
+An important consideration in the field of leukemia stem cells (LSCs) is to define culture conditions that best mimic the in vivo microenvironment.
 LSCs rapidly differentiate when introduced in culture.
 This hampers our ability to conduct cell-based high-throughput lethality screens and partly explains the lack of success in drug development for this disease.

-To overcome these constraints we conducted a high-throughput screening and identified small molecules that inhibit differentiation and support LSC activity in vitro3.
+To overcome these constraints, we conducted high-throughput screening and identified small molecules that inhibit differentiation and support LSC activity in vitro3.

-(AhR) pathway.
-Interestingly this pathway is rapidly upregulated when cells are introduced in culture with obvious and rapid cell differentiation.
+are introduced to culture with obvious and rapid cell differentiation.
 A second compound, UM729, in combination with SR1 was shown to better maintain LSC activity in vitro.

 UM729 lacks AhR suppressor activity, which indicates that at